The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present

 Kandel notes that Viennese life at the turn of the century provided opportunities in salons and coffeehouses for scientists, writers, and artists to come together in an atmosphere that was at once inspiring, optimistic, and politically engaged. “…science was no longer the narrow and restrictive province of scientists but had become an integral part of Viennese culture. …a paradigm for how an open dialogue can be achieved.”

 This is timely, given that some governments muzzle its scientists.
 It is important for the dialogue between art, science and society to continue, because we need the cross-pollination of ideas to generate new insights towards resolving the challenges we face in business and society.

 The Age of Insight is beautifully written and illustrated (some of the art is not safe for work).
-It is a pleasure to read and will illuminate new insights about the mind, emotion, creative processes, and the unconscious.
+It is a pleasure to read it will illuminate new insights in the reader about the mind, emotion, creative processes, and the unconscious.

 Eric R. Kandel, a professor of brain science at Columbia University, a senior investigator at the Howard Hughes Medical Institute, and a recipient of the 2000 Nobel Prize in Physiology or Medicine.